cdgriffith/FastFlix/README.md

 # FastFlix

-FastFlix is a current and next-gen video encoder.
+FastFlix is a GIF converter as well as current and next-gen video encoder.

-It can encode videos in AV1, and extended to use x265 with a GPL build of ffmpeg.
+It can encode videos into AV1, GIF, and extended to use x265 with a GPL build of ffmpeg.

 Read more about it and the licensing in the [docs](docs/README.md)